rubensbiork/message-app/README.md

 # Relay Message App
   An app with React/Relay/GraphQL.

-  Extra:
+  Also:
   	- Responsive layout with flexbox
   	- Auto scroll to bottom
   	- Layout supports huge text
   	- Added some tests

 ## To run